FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/01-Tenant-and-Identity/README.md

 > **Key Concepts**
 >
 > - A tenant is a dedicated Microsoft Entra ID instance.
-> - Each tenant has its own identities and security configuration.
+> - Each tenant has its own identities, policies, and security configuration.
+> - Every Azure subscription is associated with one Microsoft Entra ID tenant.
 > - A tenant can manage multiple Azure subscriptions.
-> - Every Azure subscription is associated with one tenant.
-> - Identities authenticate to Microsoft Entra ID before accessing Azure resources.
+> - Authentication verifies identities.
 > - Azure RBAC authorizes authenticated identities to Azure resources.

 ---

 ## Overview

-Microsoft Entra ID is organized around the concept of a **tenant**.
+Microsoft Entra ID is Microsoft's cloud-based Identity and Access Management (IAM) platform.

-A tenant is a dedicated and isolated instance of Microsoft Entra ID that represents an organization.

-It stores identity-related objects such as users, groups, applications, devices, administrative roles, authentication policies, and security settings.
+Its primary purpose is to authenticate identities and provide secure access to Azure, Microsoft 365, Microsoft services, and thousands of third-party applications.

-Every organization using Microsoft Entra ID owns at least one tenant.
+Every organization that uses Microsoft Entra ID owns at least one tenant, which acts as the organization's dedicated identity directory.

+Microsoft Entra ID is one of the most fundamental Azure services because every Azure subscription relies on a tenant to authenticate identities before they can access Azure resources.

 ---

 ## What Is a Tenant?

+A tenant is an isolated instance of Microsoft Entra ID owned by an organization.

-A tenant is the highest identity boundary within Microsoft Entra ID.
+It represents the highest identity boundary within Microsoft Entra ID and stores all identity-related information for that organization.

-It provides centralized identity management for Azure, Microsoft 365, and thousands of integrated applications.

 A tenant can contain: